stevensouza/automon/README.md

 * at runtime with the Load Time Weaver (LTW)
 * at build time with the Build Time Weaver (BTW).

-Both approaches generate the same class files.
+Both approaches generate identical class files.
 LTW is more flexible as it lets you use the powerful AspectJ pointcut language at runtime to specify what classes you want to monitor.

 Getting Started